j-christoffersen/LocalList/USER-STORIES.md

 - When I post a job, I want to specify the price I will pay and job requirements
 - When I am posting a job, I expect to be able to see local doers
 - When my job is completed, I expect to be able to review the doer and receive a rating from them
+- When I post a job, I expect to be able to choose my doer
+- When I post my job, I expect to post it to a certain category